-The Research Digest on Adolescence is a quarterly publication reviewing the latest global evidence, resources and events on adolescent wellbeing.
+The Research Digest on Adolescence reviewed the latest global evidence on adolescent wellbeing every quarter.
 Its aim is to promote awareness and uptake of new research on adolescent wellbeing amongst UNICEF staff, practitioners, policymakers and academics in the development and humanitarian sectors.
-We scan content based on criteria of potential for scalability, innovation, and policy relevance, trying to feature research that promotes effective interventions in improving adolescent outcomes.
-This project is run by the RFKM Unit in collaboration with Social Development Direct (SDD) and a research review team composed of research and program staff from UNICEF Innocenti, regional and country offices.